Illinois Tollway oasis: Locations

 The oases are spread along the tollway system, with each oasis serving traffic in both directions.
 The Lincoln Oasis is strategically placed to serve east-west traffic crossing Illinois on I-80.
 The DeKalb Oasis serves traffic crossing Illinois on I-88, and the Belvidere Oasis serves traffic travelling between Madison, Wisconsin, and Chicago on I-90.
-The O'Hare Oasis also benefits from serving traffic, including returning rental cars, associated with O'Hare Airport.
+The O'Hare Oasis also benefited from serving traffic, including returning rental cars, associated with O'Hare Airport.
 The only tollways that do not have any oases are the Veterans Memorial Tollway (I-355) and the Elgin–O'Hare Tollway (Illinois Route 390), which were designed to serve local traffic and opened decades after the other tollways and oases were built.
 On March 16, 2014, the Des Plaines Oasis closed as part of construction on the I-490.
 On September 5, 2018, the O'Hare Oasis closed to make way for Tri State Tollway widening.
 The Hinsdale Oasis closed on September 13, 2021, also to make way for the Tri State Tollway widening.